htnminh/AI-intro-project/README.md

 Moreover, I have no time to read your commits and revert them if you make a mistake.

 Practice working on GitHub until you feel confident, and you will be fine.

-## End-to-end rules to work in this project
-[Rules](docs/rules.md).
-If you have worked with me for a while, you should know those.

 ## Guide to publication
 We should use Notion page for now, because it is easy to use.